 Artist: Jonato Dalayoan @4two_design

 Unique patterns were created for each side of the lantern to represent the diversity within our community and the integration of different cultures working together.
 The design is intended to reflect the bustling creative energy of the Exchange today, while finding joy in the chaos.

 Artist Bio: Jonato Dalayoan is an award-winning graphic designer and visual artist whose work is distinguished by a unique blend of urban art and professional design sensibilities.
 Jonato prides himself in being versatile.
 He draws inspiration from his family, faith, heritage, nature, community, and artistic interests.
 With two decades of experience in leading agencies in the Prairies, he is currently the owner of 4two Design Inc.

-Artist Bio: Skye Spence is an Indigenous cinematographer and street photographer in Winnipeg.
+Artist Bio: Visual artist and entrepreneur Skye Spence is an Indigenous cinematographer forging his craft in Winnipeg.
 He’s also the co-creator of NSTY Entertainment, which makes music videos like Charlie Fettah’s Never End.
 He works in Winnipeg, Montreal, Toronto, Minneapolis and beyond.

 Artist: Eric Plamondon with Joe Kalturnyk @plameric, with support and collaboration from Hi-Rise